colinangusmackay/family-tree/gedcom-info/sources/@60240182@-1930-mackay,-william-alexander-&-cumming,-mary-ann-marriage-certificate-.md

 >
 > Mary Ann Cumming
 >
-> at 46 King Edward Avenue, Toronto in the Province of Onatario
+> at 146 King Edward Avenue, Toronto in the Province of Onatario
 >
-> on the 21st dat of March A.D.
+> on the 21st day of March A.D.
 1930
 >
 > <br/>
 >